DubyaDude/RubyButtonAPI/README.md

+**AS STATED BELOW, CREDIT IS REQUIRED.
+ON GITHUB THIS GENERALLY MEANS CREDIT IN A RATHER OBVIOUS PLACE IN THE ROOT DIRECTORY (USUALLY README/LICENSE/CREDITS FILE)**

 Heyo, it's me DubyaDude.

 So my client got leaked a long long time ago and one of the things that seemed to have gotten ripped out was a ButtonAPI that I created for myself when first creating RubyClient about more than a half a year ago.
 It seems to be that some people have been using this API without giving any credit where credit is due.